 Prioritizing Financial Independence Over Savings

-Many young people feel stuck at their parents’ because the finances of this situation make it possible to save on rent in most cases.
+Many young people feel stuck at their parents’ because the finances of this situation make it possible to save on rent.
 They worry about moving out and not being able to save as much as they used to.

 While there’s some truth to that point of view, understand that, yes, money is likely to be tight at first, but that is part of this rite of passage.
 Granted, you may not be able to save as you were before, but you can likely sock away a bit of money in savings (through your employer and/or into an emergency fund, perhaps) and begin to build your credit history, too.

-It’s a big leap, but remember that your income will probably rise and help you save, and living away from the parents will help build your budgeting skills and financial savvy.
+It’s a big leap, but remember that your income will probably rise over time and help you save.
+Plus, living away from your parents can help you build your budgeting skills and financial savvy.

 Banking With SoFi